undless/gatling.io-doc/content/reference/deploy/private-locations/introduction/index.md

 * [Configuration of GCP Compute Engine locations]({{< ref "gcp/configuration" >}})
 * [Configuration of Kubernetes locations]({{< ref "kubernetes/configuration" >}})
 * [Configuration of Dedicated Machines locations]({{< ref "dedicated/configuration" >}})

+### Control plane server {#control-plane-server}

+The control plane has a server to manage private packages if enabled.
+The server is accessible on port 8080 by default, and provides a healthcheck endpoints via the `/info` path.

+This configuration includes the following parameters:
+- **server.port**: The port on which the control plane is listening. (optional)
+- **server.bindAddress**: The network interface to bind to.
+The default is `0.0.0.0`, which means all available network IPv4 interfaces. (optional)
+- **server.certificate**: The server P12 certificate for secure connection without SSL reverse proxy. (optional)

 ### Installation